 Today’s technology allows for news access 24 hours a day / 7 days a week, having the potential to be the culprit of creating undue stress or a feeling of being overwhelmed with information.

-Both Johnson and Holst proposed limiting screen time and selecting a few trusted sources through your choice of technology, so you are relatively informed about what directly affects your county or state.
+Johnson proposed limiting screen time and selecting a few trusted sources through your choice of technology, so you are relatively informed about what directly affects your county or state.
 “We don’t need to be watching for the next dramatic piece of news with the death toll or how many people are affected by the virus.
 Disconnect from news channels or social media often, and limit screen time,” Johnson advised.